hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/631_ii_sharat_chakravarty.md

 there comes a time for everyone to realise the Self.
 For everyone is Brahman.
 The distinction of higher and lower is only in the degree of manifestation of that Brahman.
 In time, everyone will have perfect manifestation.
-Hence the Shâstras say, "कालेनात्मनि विन्दति — In time, That is realised in one's self."
+Hence the Shāstras say, "कालेनात्मनि विन्दति — In time, That is realised in one's self."

 Disciples When, alas, will that happen, sir?
 From the Shastras we hear how many births we have had to pass in ignorance!

 Swamiji: What's the fear?
 When you have come here this time, the goal shall be attained in this life.
-Liberation or Samâdhi — all this consists in simply doing away with the obstacles to the manifestation of Brahman.
+Liberation or Samādhi — all this consists in simply doing away with the obstacles to the manifestation of Brahman.
 Otherwise the Self is always shining forth like the sun.
 The cloud of ignorance has only veiled it.
 Remove the cloud and the sun will